 There are various ways to measure flours.
 I use the “dip and sweep,” method.
 This entails dipping the measuring cup into the jar of flour and scooping it into the cup, then sweeping over the top of the cup with a knife to level off the measurement.

-I do not pour the flour into the measuring cup because this will yield significantly less flour then the recipe calls for.
+I do not pour flour into the measuring cup because this will yield significantly less flour than the recipe calls for.
 If you are having trouble with my recipes the accuracy of your almond flour measurements might be one angle to examine.
-So, for your reference in my recipes when one cup of almond flour is called for it will need to weigh about 4 ounces to yield the proper results.
+For your reference, in my recipes, one cup of almond flour is equal to 4 ounces in weight.

 For more information on why I use almond flour please see my Why Almond Flour? page.

-Please note: Bob’s Red Mill Almond Flour is much coarser than the products recommended above; unfortunately, because of its consistency, this product does not work well with my recipes.
+Please note: Bob’s Red Mill Almond Flour is much coarser than the products recommended above.
+Unfortunately, because of its consistency, this product does not work well with my recipes.